Kendall Jenner Loves Bagels — & She's Not Pregnant (Thanks For Asking)

 One small correction: it's not kind of offensive.
 It is offensive.
 The amount of commentary that followed, dissecting her pose, the size of her belly and hips, and discussion of how people think she should look were all unnecessary.
 The excitement that another member of the Kardashian/Jenner clan just might be pregnant — because Khloé, (maybe/probably) Kylie, and Kim's surrogate aren't enough — is understandable.

 Roughly a day later, Kendall weighed in.
-From her Twitter account, she explained both succinctly, with humour, and with an appropriate amount of exclamation marks.
+From her Twitter account, she explained both succinctly, with humor, and with an appropriate amount of exclamation marks.

 There are endless tweets in response to this demanding that Kylie Jenner finally admits she is pregnant, but honestly, this one from the Bagel Nook is our favorite.